Virtual-Viking-Longship/Ship-Annotations/annotations/anchor.md

 <div align="center">

   ![anchor from Prigny Chapel](../images/Anchor_Prigny.png)
-  Viking anchor from the 9th century exhibited in Chapelle de Prigny in France.
+  9th century Iron Anchor discovered in Loire Atlantique, France, and exhibited in  Chapelle de Prigny, France (Perky assumed (based on copyright claims), CC BY-SA 3.0, via Wikimedia Commons)

 </div>
 Anchors were critical for controlling and docking Viking ships, especially in storms or during raids.
 Anchors were used when camping aboard a ship at night or when preparing for stealthy attacks (Jesch 166).
 It is believed that Viking Age anchors were made of iron or a composite of wood, stone, and rope.
 The former would have been expensive and used on large ships while the latter would be more affordable and used on small ships (Crumlin-Pederson, 146).